DeedleFake/wdte/README.md

 I had a number of design goals in mind when I started working on this project:

 * Extremely simple.
-Entire grammar is less than 20-30 lines of EBNF specification.
+Entire grammar is less than 20-30 lines of specification.
 * Grammar is LL(1) parseable.
 * Functional-ish, but not particularly strict about it.
 * Designed primarily for embedding.
 No command-line interpreter by default.